rsicher1/Udacity-P2-Swiss-Style-Tournament-Simulator/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://wiki.python.org/moin/BeginnersGuide/Download](https://wiki.python.org/moin/BeginnersGuide/Download)

 You also need PostgreSQL installed on your system.
 For download/install instructions, refer to this guide:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://wiki.postgresql.org/wiki/Detailed_installation_guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides)

-Use the logic in **tournament.sql** to set up the application's database.
+To set up the application's database, use the logic in **tournament.sql**

 ##### In Terminal:
 In a unix/osx shell or windows command prompt, execute the following commands: